our 2016 sower projects: an attitude of service

 The first thing that I noticed about OCA was how well manicured the campus is.
 The trees are large and healthy and provide welcome afternoon shade.
 At every building entryway there are flower beds bursting with color.
 The most well-mannered children are playing in the greenspaces.
-Cut firewood is stacked neatly adjacent to a campfire ring.
+Cut firewood is stacked neatly adjacent to each campfire ring.
 A small stream flows along one side of the property.
 Bird feeders are full and families of Cardinals and Goldfinches know it!

 In addition, this was the first assignment where Deb and I were the only SOWER unit (though there was also a volunteer group from a church in Michigan during one of the weeks we were at OCA).
 We worked on our List, but also tried to be available wherever needed.
-We helped clear furniture from the dining hall so the floor could be waxed, we painted several walls in some of the staff housing, framed some closets in Odermann Hall (currently being expanded/remodeled to become the new Boys' dormitory), did sheetrock work and painted said closets, installed hurricane ties in the new dorm, framed two windows, installed corner bracing for the sheetrock, built/finish/trimmed three bookcases and closets in the new dorm, built a stair case, and moved/installed three electrical outlets.
+We helped clear furniture from the dining hall so the floor could be waxed, we painted several walls in some of the staff housing, framed some closets in Odermann Hall (currently being expanded/remodeled to become the new Boys' dormitory), did sheetrock work and painted said closets, installed hurricane ties in the new dorm, framed two windows, installed sheetrock, built/finish/trimmed three bookcases and closets in the new dorm, built a stair case, and moved/installed three electrical outlets.
 In addition, Deb had a couple opportunities to work in the administrative office preparing a direct mailing and snipping Campbell Soup labels to earn a rebate for the school.
 She also got to make her very first dado cuts on one of the table saws in the woodshop.
 WooHoo!

 The highlight of the project was the school's cordial and engaging community.
-Though Deb and I were to be on the campus for just a short three weeks, we were welcomed as if we were long-time friends of the Academy.
+Though Deb and I were to be on the campus for just a short time, we were welcomed as if we were long-time friends of the Academy.
 With instructors, administrators, Directors, the maintenance team, kitchen crew, and all of the rest of the staff, there was instant and open fraternity.
 We were invited into people's on-campus homes for games, for dinner, or just for an evening of lively conversation.
 We were graciously asked to share meals with them in the dining hall.
 We felt brother-to-sister companionable with the staff (and them with us, I hope).
 Facilitating warmhearted and fun friendship is clearly a virtue of Oakdale Christian Academy.
 It is very obvious that this school desires to honor God.

 This project has been so enjoyable that it will be hard to leave.
 I have always had a soft spot for academic institutions.
 Learning is a life-long requirement.
 In fact, I believe that you should always be trying to learn new things – when you stop learning, you die.
-With education, OCA does not ignore the significance of the development of the young Christian leader.
+With learning, OCA does not ignore the significance of the development of the young Christian leader.
 Oakdale Christian Academy has raised the bar for High School education.
 The education and values that are taught here are the highest quality and are presented to their scholars at the pinnacle of their learning years.
 This school is making a remarkable contribution to the Kingdom.
 I am so proud that we have had the opportunity to get so close to the staff at OCA and serve at their amazing school.

 THE ONLY WAY I WAS BOARD AT OAKDALE CHRISTIAN ACADEMY!